-But the real problem that creates this is the presence of too much insulin, too much sugar, and too much refined carbohydrate.
+But the real problem that creates this is the presence of too much Fat Storing Hormone, too much sugar, and too much refined carbohydrate.

-What triggers insulin is sugar and refined carbs, and the body will go there and take the sugar out and store it as fat or cholesterol.
+What triggers Fat Storing Hormone is sugar and refined carbs, and the body will go there and take the sugar out and store it as fat or cholesterol.
 But what happens is you have glucagon, which is also going to work and is triggered by protein.

 This is why the hypoglycemic feels so much better after taking protein.
 Why?
 You're triggering a release of sugar, it raises sugar, and the craving goes away.

 So how do you correct hypoglycemia?
 One, you have to keep Fat Storing Hormone low, because it's too high and you have to avoid the sugar.
 Usually, the hypoglycemic gives into the sugars, or they're eating potatoes, or they're eating five meals a day.
 That's the biggest mistake because every time you eat, you're triggering Fat Storing Hormone.
 Then the Fat Storing

 Hormone goes up and down, and then you get diabetes.

 What you may want to do is to consume protein with each meal.

 Avoid sugar and get some fat in the diet so you can go longer and you would not be having such voracious cravings between meal.